 time period to take down the banner.
 Writing “do not move” on the banner

 - Dining Services is not responsible for hanging banners or deciding which banners are hung in which spot.

 - Dining Services is not responsible for any lost or stolen banners.

 - When setting up or removing a banner, all trash must be cleaned up by individual and/or group.

-When students are driving personal vehicles in relationship to university activities and are involved in an accident, the student's personal automobile insurance will be the primary carrier.
+When students are driving personal vehicles in relationship to University activities and are involved in an accident, the student's personal automobile insurance will be the primary insurance.
 This is an insurance industry standard applicable to all personal vehicles used for business reasons.
-The university's automobile insurance will act as secondary coverage if perils and limits exceed the coverage on a student's vehicle.
+The University's automobile insurance will act as secondary coverage if limits exceed the coverage on a student's vehicle.